raheekhandigitalai/Parallel-Appium-Scripts-Execution-using-Jenkins/README.md

-# Parallel Appium Execution using Jenkins
+# Triggering Appium Scripts using Jenkins

 In this example we will look at how we can create an automated CICD pipeline to execute Appium Scripts against iOS and Android Devices on Digital.ai's Continuous Testing Platform.